ezntek/beancode/README.md

 2. Includes can be done with `include "file.bean"`, relative to the file.
  * Mark a declaration, constant, procedure, or function as exportable with `EXPORT`, like `EXPORT DECLARE X:INTEGER`.
  * Symbols marked as export will be present in whichever scope the include was called.
+ * Use `include_ffi` to include a bundled FFI module.
+Support for custom external modules will be added later.
+   * `beanray` is an incomplete set of raylib bindings that supports some basic examples.
+   * `demo_ffimod` is just a demo.
+   * `beanstd` will be a standard library to make testing a little easier.
 3. You can declare a manual scope with:
    ```
    SCOPE